Spanish Mastiff

 Common inquiries about the breed

-No, their massive size and need for space make them unsuitable for small apartments.
+Generally, no. Their massive size and need for space make them better suited for rural or suburban environments with large, secure yards.

 How much exercise does a Spanish Mastiff need?